|Approaching Application Receipt Deadline for Travel Awards to ABRCMS 2015 (September 25, 2015 at 5 PM)

 The FASEB MARC Program provides funding for travel awards to encourage and support the participation of underrepresented students and postdoctoral fellows at scientific meetings and conferences, and the participation of underrepresented PhD/graduate students, postdoctoral fellows and faculty members in leadership development and grantsmanship training seminar programs.
-The awards help to defray meeting registration and travel-related expenses (lodging, transportation, per diem) for eligible underrepresented* undergraduate and PhD/graduate students, postdoctorates, junior faculty and mentors/faculty scientists in the biomedical and behavioral science.
+The awards help to defray meeting registration and travel-related expenses (lodging, transportation, per diem) for eligible underrepresented* undergraduate and PhD/graduate students, postdoctorates, junior faculty and mentors/faculty scientists in the biomedical and behavioral s

 Biomedical and behavioral science categories include: biochemistry, bioengineering, biology, cell biology, chemistry, genetics, mathematics, microbiology, neurobiology, physics, physiology and some parts of psychology and sociology.